Last use of capital punishment in Spain: Declining use of the death penalty in Spain

 Although up to 200,000 people were executed during the Spanish Civil War and its immediate aftermath, 48 people were executed in the period from 1948 to the time of the 1975 executions.
 Of those, 17 were executed by firing squad and 31 by garrotting.
 Historically, the garrote had been the preferred execution method in Spain, with firing squads used for political and military prisoners.

 No executions took place from 1966 to 1972.
 The Burgos trials of September 1970 sentenced six ETA members to death, but, following international pressure and criticism, Franco commuted the death sentences.

 New legislation

 In reaction to left-wing and Basque separatist violence, the government passed a new anti-terrorist law on 26 August 1975.
 Sympathising with terrorists would now carry a penalty of up to 12 years' imprisonment.
 The law re-established military tribunals, empowered to order executions of those they found guilty of terrorism against the state.
-It extended the time that suspects could be held for interrogation from 3 to 5 days, with an option of up to 19 days with judicial approval.
-In response, the European Parliament debated a motion proposed by the Confederation of the Socialist Parties of the European Community condemning the new law as an infringement of human rights and calling for the suspension of relations between the EEC and Spain.
+It extended the time that suspects could be held for interrogation from three to five days, with an option of up to 19 days with judicial approval.
+In response, the European Parliament debated a motion proposed by the Confederation of the Socialist Parties of the European Community condemning the new law as an infringement of human rights and calling for the suspension of relations between the European Economic Community and Spain.